 Once you’ve built your taxonomic hierarchy, you can start tagging product data accordingly.

 This may all sound like a lot of work initially, but it gets easier.
 As you refine and streamline your categories, the best platforms will start tagging and assigning products automatically.
-A can even update your inventory with each sale.
+A well-optimized checkout process can even update your inventory with each sale.

 4. Personalize your category name